 Retirement accounts like IRAs and 401(k)s can incur high tax rates when distributed to your heirs.
 However, when distributed to qualified charities, like a non-profit, they pay no taxes.
 Consider making a charity the beneficiary of these sorts of accounts.

 Before making any big decisions on leaving money to charity, consider speaking with both a tax expert and estate planning attorney to create a gift plan that meets your goals.
-At Kamper & Estrada, PLLC, our experienced estate planning attorney, can talk you through the pros and cons of leaving money to charity in your will.
 Call today to schedule an initial consultation and learn more about how you can give back, both in life and death.